Everything you need to know

 Who is Stretch Zone really targeted to?

-Stretch Zone® is for anyone.
-No matter who you are or what your condition is, we can help.
+Stretch Zone is for anyone.
+No matter who you are or what your condition is, Stretch Zone can help.
 Whether you want to perfect your swing on the golf course or simply reach down to tie a shoelace, Stretch Zone is for you.
 Is your day full of repetitive walking, climbing stairs, or sitting long hours at the desk?
 No matter who you are, getting stretched is important.
+Stretch Zone doesn’t stretch people under the age of 14 or pregnant women.

 Can stretching make me taller?

-No!* When the body is positioned and stabilized correctly, the body doesn’t fear.
+Rarely.
+When the body is positioned and stabilized correctly, the body doesn’t feel fear.
 Communication is paramount to remove any anxiety to fully relax and receive the most optimal and safe stretch.
-The client is always informed of where they will feel each stretch, and guests always choose their preferred stretch intensity.
-Stretch Zone stretches are done using our 3,5,7 intensity scale to ensure that no one gets close to the end of their tolerance.
+The client is always informed of where they will feel each stretch, and clients always choose their preferred stretch intensity.
+Stretch Zone stretches are done using our 3, 5, 7 intensity scale to ensure that no one gets close to the end of their tolerance.

-*However, sometimes there may be slight soreness after the first stretch session from the break-up of adhesions.
+Sometimes, there may be slight soreness after the first stretch session from the break-up of adhesions.
 Some people form adhesions that cause muscles to be ‘glued’ together.
 This inhibits your full range of motion.
-Isolating and stretching of these muscles can cause adhesions to break up, resulting in a minor soreness similar to after getting a good workout.
+Isolating and stretching these muscles can cause adhesions to break up, resulting in a minor soreness similar to what you would feel after a good workout.

-In the past, Stretch Zone had successfully partnered with world class spas such as the Bliss Spas, NYC, Fountainbleau, Miami, PGA National, Palm Beach & Terme Di Saturnia, Italy as well as several professional NBA and NFL sports teams.
-Today, Stretch Zone strictly focusses on being a national franchisor assisting franchisees in opening and maintaining successful Stretch Zone studios as the best way to make the biggest impact as possible.
+In the past, Stretch Zone had successfully partnered with world-class spas such as the Bliss Spas NYC, Fountainbleau Miami, PGA National, Palm Beach & Terme Di Saturnia Italy, as well as several professional NBA and NFL sports teams.
+Today, Stretch Zone strictly focuses on being a national franchisor assisting franchisees in opening and maintaining successful Stretch Zone studios as the best way to make the biggest impact.

 I read an article that said practitioner-assisted stretching isn’t beneficial.
 What do you think?